threefoldtech/info_grid/src/faq/faq.md

 ### Concerning the turning on of offline nodes, at the end, how does a farmer decide what almost full means?
 What do we decide?

 Nodes are powered on in two cases: when the total resource usage reaches a certain percentage (defined by the farmer) or when there is an incoming find_node request and that the selected node is off.

 ***

+### Does the Farmerbot need to run physically in the farm?

+The Farmerbot doesn’t have to run physically in the farm since it instructs nodes over RMB to shut down / power on nodes.

+***

+### How many Farmerbot can you run per farm?

+You can run only one Farmerbot for now.

+***

+### On how many node can the Farmerbot run?

+Currently you can only deploy one Farmerbot for each farm, so the Farmerbot can only run on one node.

+***

+### What is the uptime requirement for the Farmerbot?

+The Farmerbot should be running all the time or not at all (this is up to the farmer)

+***

+### Can I run the Farmerbot on my farm?

+Though you can run the Farmerbot anywhere you want, it doesn’t have to be on a 3node in your farm.

+***

+### Can the Farmerbot be the same node that wakes the other nodes?

+If you want, you can set your Farmerbot on your farm, in the same LAN as all other nodes, and designate this 3node to be the node that wakes up the other nodes.

+***

+### What if I want to have several LANs with different group of 3nodes?

+You can set different farms in different LANs and set one Farmerbot per farm.

+***

+### Can I turn all my nodes off while the Farmerbot runs?
+Why do I need at least one node per farm to be powered on?

+The farmer bot uses the nodes in the farm to send WOL packets to the node that needs to wakeup.
+For this reason, you need at least one node per farm to be powered on at all time.

+***

+### What type of computer can run the Farmerbot?

+The Farmerbot can run on any computer/server, it could even run on a laptop so to speak, as long as it has an internet connection, the Farmerbot will be working fine.

+***

+### What happened if all the nodes are powered off?

+If all nodes in a subnet are powered off, there is no way other nodes in other subnets will be able to power them on again so that is an issue.

+***

+### Is there a fail over setup possible for the Farmerbot?

+It should be possible to set (at least) 2 instances of the Farmerbot and have a fail over setup.
+Stay tuned for more information on this.

+***